Information is current as of 4 June 2022.

 Can I help you with your research?

 Are you ready to learn the bigger picture of your family member’s military service?
 Email us at info@wwiirwc.com to set up your free phone consultation today to discuss project options, fees, and time.
-You can also sign-up for our free newsletter and receive a worksheet for research or writing free!

 Are you following Jennifer and all her work on all her social media sites?
 Click the link to learn more and find different content.

-© 2018 (updated 2022) World War II Research and Writing Center
+© 2018 (updated 2024) World War II Research and Writing Center

 Betty-Lu Burton says